-- receive information about SCG's safeguarding arrangements, the provision safeguarding statement, staff behaviour policy (code of conduct), child protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputy/deputies and KCSIE guidance; - receive safeguarding and child protection training at induction, which is regularly updated, and receive safeguarding and child protection updates as required (but at least annually); - are trained in and receive regular updates in online safety and reporting concerns; - maintain a zero-tolerance approach to sexual violence and sexual harassment;

-- have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse; and are - given a copy of Part 1 and Annex A of Keeping Children Safe in Education 2023 and will sign to say they have read and understood it (this applies to the Management in relation to Part 2 of the same guidance).
+- receive information about SCG's safeguarding arrangements, the provision safeguarding statement, staff behaviour policy (code of conduct), child protection policy, the role and names of the Designated Safeguarding Lead (DSL) and their deputy/deputies and KCSIE 2024 guidance (Part 1 and Annex B), to be provided to all staff particularly at the point of induction; - receive safeguarding and child protection training at induction, which is regularly updated, and receive safeguarding and child protection updates as required (but at least annually); - are trained in and receive regular updates in online safety and reporting concerns; - maintain a zero-tolerance approach to sexual violence and sexual harassment; - have regular child protection awareness training, updated by the DSL as appropriate, to maintain their understanding of the signs and indicators of abuse; and are - given a copy of Part 1 and Annex A of Keeping Children Safe in Education 2024 and will sign to say they have read and understood it (this applies to the Management in relation to Part 2 of the same guidance).

-The Child Protection and Safeguarding Policy is made available via the website and parents/ carers are made aware of this policy.
+The Child Protection and Safeguarding Policy is made available via the website and parents/carers are made aware of this policy.